gitter-badger/start/README.md

 - [x] Create checklists by typing "- [ ]" at the begining of your sentences.
 You can mark them as done by inserting an X (i.e. - [X]) in order to track the progress in an easy way.

+*[Here is a markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you format the description*

-More info on tasklists can be found [here](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments)
+*More info on tasklists can be found [here](https://github.com/blog/1375%0A-task-lists-in-gfm-issues-pulls-comments)*

 ### How to pay the bounties?